 You can now tell us when you receive any COVID-19-specific-vaccines.
 We will ask the date you were vaccinated, and which vaccine you received.
 We will then confirm this data with you in your next 3-monthly survey.
 It is important you still get tested each time you experience fever or respiratory symptoms, even if you have been vaccinated against COVID-19.

 The calendar and the colour indication

-When you start doing symptom check-ins, according to the entry and whether you have selected any symptoms, the calendar date will then show up in different colours:
+The first time you launch the app, you will see a calendar.
+Past dates appear in purple and future dates in grey.
+When you start doing symptom check-ins, according to the entry and whether you have selected any symptoms, the calendar date will show up in different colours:

 My Trial Symptom Journal

 On the top right of the main screen, there is a ‘Journal’ icon.
 By clicking this, you can see the data you have previously entered.
 However, the data cannot be edited.

 You can route back to the home screen by clicking on the ‘Back’ button on the top left.

 I’ve been entering data to my Symptom Tracker app, and I am sure I have not forgotten, but I am still being contacted regarding missing information.
 What am I doing wrong?

 Check your device is connected to Wifi.
 The information you input into the app on your device will only synchronise with the database when Wifi is enabled and connected.